Behrooz30/MyWorkSample-Brands-/README.md

 The used technologies in this project are :

 C# , ASP.Net Core 2.1 , MVC , Repository Design Pattern , EF , EF Core , Ajax , Dependency Injection , XUnit , Javascript , TDD , Unit Test , XUnit , JWT , Web API , Identity , SQL Server 2017 (SSMS 17.4).
+My IDE was : Visual Studio 2017  Version 15.9.38

 **Important** : As much as possible ,I selected meaningful names for variables , functions ,classes and other members of project ,therefor ,this project is approximately *self document*.

 Notice that I used a package with name *GleamTech.ImageUltimate* for resizing the pictures.
-This package does not belong to me.
+This package does not belong to me , also notice that I used Visual Studio 2017 IDE for this project.

 **Features and abilities :**